PressForward/pressforward/readme.txt

 == Installation ==

-Our [Five-Step Quick Start Guide](https://github.com/PressForward/pressforward/wiki/Quick-Start-Guide) can be found on our [GitHub Wiki](https://github.com/PressForward/pressforward/wiki/).
+Our [Five-Step Quick Start Guide](https://pressforwardadmin.gitbooks.io/pressforward-documentation/content/quick-start-guide.html) can be found in our [User Manual](https://pressforwardadmin.gitbooks.io/pressforward-documentation/content/).

 * Search the [WordPress Plugin Directory](http://wordpress.org/plugins/) and download the PressForward plugin; or
 * Go to the [latest version on GitHub](https://github.com/PressForward/pressforward/tags).